 It’s important when you head into retirement, to realize that a large downturn meaning not a small correction of five or ten percent in the market, but a significant downturn of 20 or 30 percent or more can have a significant impact on your ability to stay retired for the long run comfortably.

-Kind of like when you’re working, and you take a – you get a cost of living raise on your salary.
+Kind of like when you’re working and you get a cost of living raise in your salary.
 Same holds true for your retirement.
 People just forget about it and how that might have an effect on your ability to stay retired as well.

-Similar kind of thing but one of the positives is none of this income from your retirement accounts is subject to Social Security taxes.
-Just regular, federal and state taxes.
+Similar kind of thing but one of the positives is that none of this income from your retirement accounts is subject to Social Security taxes; just regular federal and state taxes.
 But it is something to be cognizant of.

-Finally, many times, those that we work with, if they look like it will be short for them in retirement in terms of being able to meet all their needs, many of them will say something to the effect of, “I just plan to work until I can’t work anymore or at least I will work part-time and that will make up the difference of the gap,” and the real issue becomes many times for many people, it’s not realistic for them either mentally or physically.
+Finally, many times, those that we work with, if they look like it will be short for them in retirement in terms of being able to meet all their needs, many of them will say something to the effect of, “I just plan to work until I can’t work anymore or at least I will do part-time work and that will make up the difference of the gap.”
+The real issue becomes many times for many people, it’s not realistic for them either mentally or physically.

-They get to a point where they just can’t work in any real capacity or if they’re fortunate enough that they can work many years, sometimes a spouse or a loved one they have to care for makes it so they can’t leave the house regularly to go work and so just if your plans are that you think that you’re going to be working part-time or in some capacity to make an income, at least the early years of retirement, realize that may not come to fruition as well.
+They get to a point where they just can’t work in any real capacity or if they’re fortunate enough that they can work many years, sometimes a spouse or a loved one they have to care for makes it so they can’t leave the house regularly to go work.
+So if your plans are that you think that you’re going to be working part-time in some capacity to make an income, at least the early years of retirement, realize that may not come to fruition as well.

-But these four items I think were worth bringing up just so that people are cognizant of a few of these blind spots in retirement so that when they go in, their eyes are wide open and they know what to expect.
+But these four items I think are worth bringing up so that people are cognizant of a few of these blind spots in retirement so that when they go in, their eyes are wide open and they know what to expect.
 Thanks.